-Allowable Securities Maturity Limits E The following
+Allowable Securities Maturity Limits E. The following maturity limits shall apply to

-Certificates of Deposit 3 Years y limits shi ent portfolio all apply to o:
+Certificates of Deposit 3 Years investment portfolio:

 Municipal Bonds 3 Years

 Repurchase Agreements 1 Year

 All Other Securities 5 Years

 PART 6: DIVERSIFICATION

 - A. Diversification Requirement: The investment manager will diversify its use of investment instruments to avoid incurring unreasonable risks inherent in over-investing in specific instruments, individual financial institutions or maturities. - B. Parameters for Investments: With regard to the Investment Type table below: 1) the university's investment portfolio shall be structured within the parameters of the tolerance level amounts noted, and 2) with the exception of U.S. Treasury securities and authorized pools, and in accordance with the issuer limits, no more than 50% of the total investment portfolio will be invested in a single security type or with a single financial institution or at a single maturity.